agathoklisx/libved/README.md

  * might do the wrong thing.
 It is written by a non programmer, that taughts himself
  * C at his fifty two, and it is focused on the code intentionality (if such a word).
  * C was choosen because it is a high level language, but it is tighted up with the
- * machine so that can be considered primitive, and there shouldn't be any interpeter
+ * machine so that can be considered primitive, and there shouldn't be any interpreter
  * in between, and finally because C is about algorithms and when implemented properly
- * the code hapilly lives for ever without a single change.
+ * the code happily lives for ever without a single change.
 Of course the properties
- * are machine properties and such endeavour it never ends and needs responsibility,
+ * are machine properties and such endeavor it never ends and needs responsibility,
  * extensive study and so time.
 I do not know however if (time) is generous.
  */